Cadlaxa/Openutau-Yaml-Dictionaries/README.md

  - - - -
 ## How to edit `.yaml` dictionary to fit a specific voicebank
-- Some voicebanks come with extra phonemes especially with En VCCV and Delta voicebanks, test out first the dictionary so you will know if its there are errors you will encounter like on this picture below:
+- Some voicebanks come with extra phonemes especially with En VCCV and Xsampa voicebanks, test out first the dictionary so you will know if its there are errors you will encounter like on this picture below:
 ![example](https://user-images.githubusercontent.com/92255161/216491969-82eb325e-9077-423d-97c6-2ab73f5b1caa.png)

 - Editing the `.yaml` file via notepad or any other editing software you have to edit your desired phoneme per voicebank.
 I recommended to copy first one language then edit with the instructions inside the `.yaml` file